 They let you mark down sign and likely stand sites and discuss hunting strategy with friends.
 Of course much of this can also be done with the newest GPS navigation devices.

-Inspect gear.
+Inspect hunting gear.
 Clean and check for potential problems with your modern firearm, muzzleloader, bow and crossbow.
-Check for loose screws on scopes, strings that need replacing and rust spots that need touch-up.
+Check for loose screws on your rifle scopes, strings that need replacing and rust spots that need touch-up.

 |Check out all your calls to be sure they are ready for the hunt.|